dannystey/dev-fe-onboarding/src/fundamentals-1.md

 ### Hints and Guidelines
 - Implement fluid design if possible
 - Use media queries for breakpoints if required

+?> *TODO* fluid design is possible... so maybe it should be a requirement

 ### Resources
 - Short introduction to the viewport meta tag: https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag